JanneRemes/VulkanDemos/README.md

 - **02 - Triangle**

   The famous Triangle "Hello World": this demo shows how to create a vertex buffer and transfer data to it, how to create a renderpass, a pipeline and framebuffers, and how to send simple drawing commands to the GPU.

+- **03 - Double Buffering**

+  This demo shows how to enhance Demo 02 to do double buffering, so that the CPU can generate the next frame while the GPU renders/presents the previous one.